robinhedwards/UltimateCart/README.md

 Before you do any hand soldering, check for bridged pins on the ICs.
 Some pins are bridged on the PCB - thats ok.
 Any others, use braid, flux and soldering iron to remove.

-Next you will need to hand solder the jtag box header (gap outwards), and 2x1 male header.
+Next you will need to hand solder the jtag box header (slot facing outwards), and 2x1 male header.

 Now is a good time to check for shorts - (1) between the +5V and GND pins of the male header, (2) between +3.3v and GND on the regulator, and (3) between VCC and GND on the IDT quickswitches.

-Once that's done, you should be able to power up the board, plug in a USB blaster and program the chip from Quartus.
+Once that's done, you should be able to power up the board, plug in a USB blaster and program the chip from Quartus (use the pof file - this permanently programs the chip).
 If successful you should see the LED on the board blinking.

 Finally, hand solder the SD card slot and reset button to the board.
 You're done!